 Click on the menu item "add post" in the (main menu).
 A sub-menu appears.

-Click on "post bookmarks" with the left mouse button.
+Click on "add bookmark" with the left mouse button.

 In the field ' URL', enter the address (URL) of the web page that you want to add as a bookmark.
 Then click on "Continue".